The DESI DR1 Peculiar Velocity Survey: growth rate measurements from galaxy and momentum correlation functions: Fitting procedure

 To convert from power spectrum multipoles to correlation function models, we utilise the python implementation of the {\sc FFTLog} algorithm within the package {\sc cosmoprimo}\footnote{https://github.com/cosmodesi/cosmoprimo}.
 To perform these transforms robustly, we extend the power spectrum models from $k_{\mathrm{max}} \sim 0.4$ h Mpc$^{-1}$ to higher values of $k$ using power-law extrapolation.
 We also apply an exponential damping to the power spectra of the form $\exp(-k^2 a^2)$, setting $a = 1\,h^{-1}$ Mpc, which does not affect any of the parameter fits but mitigates high-frequency oscillations in the outputs.
 Finally, the geometric factors $A(r)$ and $B(r)$ that appear in Equation \ref{eq:psi1} and Equation \ref{eq:psi2} are given by sums over the data sample in each separation bin,

-where $W_{\eta,a}$ and $W_{\eta,b}$ denote the per-object weights (introduced below), and we are summing over all unique pairs ($a < b$) and adding to the bin total when the magnitude of the separation vector between galaxies $a$ and $b$ falls in that bin ($|r_{ab}| \in \mathrm{bin}$).
+where $W_{\eta,a}$ and $W_{\eta,b}$ denote the per-object weights (introduced in Section \ref{subsec:weighting}), and we are summing over all unique pairs ($a < b$) and adding to the bin total when the magnitude of the separation vector between galaxies $a$ and $b$ falls in that bin ($|r_{ab}| \in \mathrm{bin}$).